chef/chef-workstation/docs-chef-io/content/workstation/plugin_knife_custom.md

 ## Exceptions

-In most cases, the exception handling available within knife is enough to ensure that exception handling for a plugin is consistent with how knife ordinarily behaves.
+The exception handling available in knife is usually enough to ensure that exception handling for a plugin is consistent with how knife ordinarily behaves.
 That said, exceptions can also be handled within a knife plugin in the same way they are handled in any Ruby